-Learn more about the expert speakers participating in the 2018 ASH Summit on Emerging Immunotherapies for Hematologic Diseases.
+Learn more about the expert speakers who participated in the 2018 ASH Summit on Emerging Immunotherapies for Hematologic Diseases.

 Stephen Ansell, MD, PhD

 Stephen M. Ansell, MD, PhD, is a consultant in the Division of Hematology, Department of Internal Medicine at Mayo Clinic in Minnesota.
 Dr. Ansell currently serves as chair of the Mayo Clinic Lymphoma Disease-Oriented Group and chair of faculty development and recruitment for the Division of Hematology.
 He joined the staff of Mayo Clinic in 1999 and holds the academic rank of Professor of Medicine, Mayo Clinic College of Medicine and Science.

 Dr. Ansell earned his MB, ChB, and PhD degrees at University of Pretoria in Pretoria, South Africa, where he also completed an internship in internal medicine and surgery, a residency in internal medicine, and a fellowship in medical oncology.
 Dr. Ansell continued his education at University of the Witwatersrand in Johannesburg where he earned his DTM&H degree and was a registrar in internal medicine.
 He further completed a residency in internal medicine and fellowship in hematology-oncology at Mayo Clinic.